Chilipp/straditize/straditize/widgets/tutorial/docs/straditize_tutorial_remove_lines.rst

 Vertical lines (y-axes)
 -----------------------

-1. Enable the maximum line width and set it to a reasonable value (here it is also 1 pixel)
+1. Enable the maximum line width and set it to 2 pixel
 2. Set the minimum fraction to 30%
 3. Click the :guilabel:`vertical lines` button and the vertical lines turn red and are marked for removement.